koyuul/Arducam-CircuitPython/README.md

-## NOTE
+# NOTE
 This is a branch from Core Electronic's MicroPython Repo, porting it over to CircuitPython.

 This was built for and tested on Google Coral, however I'd guess it'd work on other linux SBC's (if using a Pi use ArduCam's drivers).
+If you do get it to work on a different board let me know!

-It is likely possible to port over ArduCam's SDK somehow, but I never got a response from their suppport email so this seemed like the best alternative.
+It is likely possible/better to port over ArduCam's SDK somehow, but I never got a response from their suppport email so this seemed like the best alternative.
+If anyone has any advice on that... also let me know!

 ### How to use
 Just execute the `main.py` file.
 Be sure to change the pins to however you set your board up.
 The default setup uses `SPI0` and pin 37 for the GPIO pin.
+Currently this only snaps a single image, but should be implemented easily enough.

 ### Also Experimental
 Similar to the repo this branches from, it's still extremely experimental at this point.
 Just wanted to upload this incase anyone is/was in my position.